-Fuel oil sulphur content (% m/m) Emission ratio SO 2 (ppm) / CO 2 (% v/v)

-4,50 195,0

-3,50 151,7

-1,50 65,0

-1,00 43,3

-0,50 21,7

-0,10 4,3

-Note.
-Emission ratio limits may be only applicable when using a distillate based fuel oil or residual fuel oil.
+Fuel oil sulphur content (% m/m) Emission ratio SO 2 (ppm)/CO 2 (% v/v) 0,50 21,7 0,10 4,3 N o t e .
+Emission ratio limits may be only applicable whe en using petroleum-derived distillate or residual fuel oil.

-- 2.3.5 For ships of 400 gross tonnage and above, and at the Administration's discretion, for ships of less than 400 gross tonnage (refer to IACS UI MPC29 (Rev.1 Apr 2014)), details of fuel oil delivered to and used on board shall be recorded by means of bunker delivery notes which shall be kept onboard for three years since fuel oil delivery and which shall be accompanied by a representative sample obtained at the receiving ship's inlet bunker manifold by one of the following methods: - .1 manual valve-setting continuous-drip sampling arrangement (sampler); - .2 time-proportional automatic sampling arrangement; - .3 flow-proportional automatic sampling arrangement.
+- 2.3.5 For ships of 400 gross tonnage and above, and at the Administration's discretion, for ships of less than 400 gross tonnage (refer to IACS UI MPC29 (Rev.1 Apr 2014)), engaged in voyages to ports or offshore terminals under the jurisdiction of other Parties to MARPOL 73/78, and for MODU or other platforms regardless of their gross tonnage, engaged in voyages to waters under the jurisdiction of another Party to MARPOL 73/78, details of fuel oil delivered to and used on board shall be recorded by means of bunker delivery notes that shall be retained on board for a period of three years after the fuel oil has been delivered on board and shall be accompanied by a representative MARPOL delivered sample obtained at the receiving ship's inlet bunker manifold by one of the following methods: - .1 manual valve-setting continuous-drip sampling arrangement (sampler); - .2 time-proportional automatic sampling arrangement; - .3 flow-proportional automatic sampling arrangement. - 2.3.6 The representative MARPOL delivered sample shall be retained under the ship's control until the fuel oil delivered is totally consumed, but in any case for a period of not less than 12 months from the time of bunkering.